JuliaGraphics/Gtk.jl/docs/src/manual/listtreeview.md

 A very useful thing is to apply a filter to a list view such that only a subset of data is shown.
 We can do this using the `GtkTreeModelFilter` type.
 It is as the `GtkListStore` a `GtkTreeModel` and therefore we can assign it to a tree view.
 So the idea is to wrap a `GtkListStore` in a `GtkTreeModelFilter` and assign that to the tree view.

-Next question is how to decide which row of the list store should be shown and which not.
+Next question is how to decide which row of the list store should be shown and which shouldn't.
 We will do this by adding an additional column to the list store that is hidden.
 The column will be of type `Bool` and a value `true` indicates that the entry is to be shown while `false` indicates the opposite.
 We make the filtering based on this column by a call to `GAccessor.visible_column`.